Faculty and Staff Profiles

 Presentations

-• Kuehl, R., Eppley, K., & Panozzo, M. (accepted, 2025) Turns Out, We Really Are Everywhere: A Queer Critical Content Analysis of Rural Books for Middle Grade Readers. [session presentation].
+• Kuehl, R., Eppley, K., & Panozzo, M. ( 2025) Turns Out, We Really Are Everywhere: A Queer Critical Content Analysis of Rural Books for Middle Grade Readers. [session presentation].
 AERA.
 Denver, CO.

 • Kuehl, R., Eppley, K., & Panozzo, M (2024).
 Queer and Rural Intersections in Contemporary Middle Grade Novels. [session presentation].
 NCTE.
 Boston, MA.